Why made-in? social security, education, health, human rights, democracy

 You, like us, may disagree with this analysis.

-...is on Wikipedia which lists flaws in the system.
-The Economist is a magazine rather like the people who publish Freedombarometer.org .
-It chooses a jury of experts to think of numbers which fit on a shoe label.
-If you log-on to their site you can see a slightly more up-to-date score than the one on wikipedia.
+Democracy Index is on Wikipedia.
+The same page lists flaws in the system.
+The Economist is a magazine for the kind of people who publish Freedombarometer.org .
+It chooses a jury of experts to think of numbers that fit on a shoe label.
+If you log-on to their site you can see a slightly more up-to-date score than the one on Wikipedia.

-...comes from the International Energy Agency.
+CO2 per unit of electricity figures come from the International Energy Agency web site.
 Each country page has a row of boxes near the top, and the two on the right are CO2 produced and electricity produced.
-Divide one by the other to get the number in kg per kw/h, or Terrawatts per Gigwatt Hour if you include all the noughts.
+Divide one by the other to get the number in kg per kw/h, or Terrawatts per Gigawatt Hour if you include all the noughts.

 There's another figure for CO2 used to generate electricity for the grid and to make shoes, which varies more and is harder to look up.

-Emmissionfactors.com requires a login and some experimenting to find a figure, and allows three searches per day.
+Emissionfactors.com requires a login and some experimenting to find a figure and allows three searches per day.

-One estimate is that 8% or apparel transport is by air but this contrbutes 90% of apparel transport CO2. (source: https://archive.is/wip/O3KmL ) The trouble is knowing which goods come by air.
+8% of apparel transport is by air, according to one estimate, but this contributes 90% of apparel transport CO2 and anyway a lot of CO2. (source: https://archive.is/wip/O3KmL ) The trouble is knowing which goods come by air: you can guess for strawberries but not for shoes.
 This is a quote from Addidas -

 Fuel used in transporting goods from where they are manufactured to the selling markets creates carbon dioxide emissions, which are a major contributor to global warming.
 We aim to minimise the environmental impact of transporting our goods by reducing our use of air freight, the form of transport that causes the greatest emissions of carbon dioxide.

-They tried working-out their emissions and publishing them through the 20-teens, but the results kept messing-up; the trial orders, the emergency top-ups, the samples and returns still went by air.
+They tried working-out their emissions and publishing them through the 20-teens, as though they could cease to use air freight, but that didn't happen; the trials, the top-ups, the samples and returns still went by air.
 For example in 2007 -

 Compared to previous years, increased air and truck shipments in 2007 were partly caused by order re-allocations to meet delivery deadlines